uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 ![
-Model performance of Optimized SVR Model based on Validation Set (1) without Normalization (2) with Normalization ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/2-Support Vector Regression/SVR_val_2.png "Val Set SVR Performance Comparison") "LR"){#fig:SVR_Val width="700px"}
+Model performance of Optimized SVR Model based on Validation Set (1) without Normalization (2) with Normalization ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/2-Support Vector Regression/SVR_val_2.png "Val Set SVR Performance Comparison"){#fig:SVR_Val width="700px"}

 From figure @fig:SVR_Val, it can be seen that based on the validation set, the Optimized SVR model without Normalization performed better than the Model with Normalization with a lower rmse of 8.87 MPa compared to 12.0 MPa